 ‘Dill’ is derived from the Norse word ‘dilla’, meaning ‘to lull’ and the plant has been used medicinally since the Middle Ages, often to treat digestive problems and diseases.
 Chill with dill!
 In this blog, we’ll be talking about everything related to growing dill indoors, from basic facts, supplies, setup, and steps to grow, care for and harvest it.

-Sprouts in 2-3 weeks.
-Harvest from Month 3+ on.
+Dill sprouts in 2-3 weeks.
+They can be harvested from Month 3+ on.

 Dill plants don’t do well in moist soil conditions.
 The roots are not accustomed to being too wet and will rot in boggy conditions.
 On the other hand, if the soil dries out completely the roots will die back and the plant won’t recover.
 This can catch you off guard because the plant’s not very expressive (its leaves don’t wilt) so it will look fine right up until it dies.

-A Ceramic Self Watering Planter filled with a free-draining potting mix self-regulates to keep the soil on the drier side, but with a little consistent moisture (and means no watering guesswork for you).
-Careful of wick-based self-watering planters with Dill – as they tend to be too wet.
+We prefer using a Ceramic Self Watering Planter filled with a free-draining potting mix that self-regulates to keep the soil on the drier side, but with a little more consistent moisture (and means no watering guesswork for you).
+Careful of wick-based self-watering planters with Dill - as they tend to be too wet.